Parallel-in-Time/pySDC/pySDC/projects/Hamiltonian/README.rst

 Solar system problem
 --------------------

-In this slightly more complex setup we simulate the movement of planets in the outer solar system.
+In this slightly more complex setup we simulate the movement of planets in the solar system.
-For this, only six planets are modeled, namely the Sun (which in its mass contains the inner planets), Jupiter, Saturn, Uranus, Neptune and Pluto.
 The acceleration due to gravitational forces are computed using a simple N^2 solver.
-All this is implemented within the ``OuterSolarSystem`` problem class.
+We can use two different setups:

+-  ``OuterSolarSystem`` problem class: only the six outer planets are simulated, namely the Sun (which in its mass contains the inner planets), Jupiter, Saturn, Uranus, Neptune and Pluto.
+-  ``FullSolarSystem`` problem class: all planets are simulated, with earth and moon combined

 Coarsening can be done using only the sun for computing the acceleration.
+Note how PFASST works very well for the outer solar system problem, but not so well for the full solar system problem.
+Here, over 15 iterations are required in the mean, while SDC and MLSDC require only about 5 per step.

 .. include:: doc_solar_system.rst